 \subsubsection{Model Sizes and Inference Speed}

-Table~\ref{tb:OE-SS} shows the model sizes of different methods and their inference speed.
-The second column reports the number of model parameters (in millions).
+TABLE~\ref{tb:OE-COM} shows the model sizes of different methods and their inference speed.
+The sixth column reports the number of model parameters (in millions).
 Among all methods, Parallel WaveGAN was the smallest in size.
 The adversarial network~\cite{goodfellow2014generative} enabled the lightweight generator in Parallel WaveGAN to learn effectively with a discriminator.
-The proposed model had about 30\% more parameters than WaveNet and WaveRNN since the network was deeper.
+WaveGlow, on the other hand, was the largest model.
+The flow-based architecture made the network inevitably deep~\cite{kingma2018glow, prenger2019waveglow}.
+The proposed model had about 30\% more parameters than WaveNet since the network was deeper.
 The sizes of those with the grouping mechanism (g-5 and g-10) were with more parameters since their channel sizes were 5 times and 10 times larger in the hidden layers, respectively, as shown in the blue path of Fig.~\ref{fig:gm}.

-As for measuring the inference speed, we tested these models using an Intel i7-6700K CPU and an Nvidia 2080Ti GPU.
+As for measuring the inference speed, we tested these models using an Intel i7-6700K CPU and an NVIDIA 2080Ti GPU.
 Since the efficiency of non-autoregressive models might be affected by the length of the target speech at the inference stage, we selected 8 utterances with various lengths.
 The duration of the audio clips ranged from 2 to 10 seconds, and the average duration was 5.8 seconds.
-The third and fourth columns of Table~\ref{tb:OE-SS} shows the generating rate (number of generated samples per second, in kHz) with and without GPU.
+The eighth and ninth columns of TABLE~\ref{tb:OE-COM} shows the generating rate (number of generated samples per second, in kHz) with and without GPU, respectively.